Choosing International Barcodes

-International Barcodes are either EAN-13 or UPC-A Barcodes that are used internationally in retail stores for pulling up the price of retail products at the checkout.
-The International Barcodes system is administered by GS1 who ensure that each number only corresponds to one product.
+International barcodes are either EAN-13 or UPC-A Barcodes .
+Barcodes are used internationally in retail stores for pulling up the price of retail products at the checkout.
+The International Barcodes system is administered by GS1.
 GS1 also license barcode numbers to individuals themselves by charging annual membership fees and joining fees for the right to use the barcodes.
 Various independent bodies also allocate barcode numbers.
-These numbers come from the same original system as GS1’s numbers as they were initially sold outright by the predecessor of GS1-US (Uniform Code Council), however these numbers are outside of GS1’s control and therefore not subject to any ongoing fees.
+These numbers are from the same original system as GS1.
+The predecessor of GS1-US (Uniform Code Council) sold these nubers outright However these numbers are outside of GS1’s control and therefore not subject to any ongoing fees.
 This means these numbers are much cheaper than other barcode numbers.

 What to choose?